 -Gluten-free, vegan and vegetarian entree selection

--Soy milk, Lactaid, whole milk, and skim milk
+-Soy milk, Lactaid, whole milk, skim milk and oat milk